 To start with, you need to decide what will be the hamper part of your gift.
 What will you put all your Easter goodies in?
 You can buy empty hampers and baskets online, which become cheaper if you buy them in bulk.
 Perhaps you’ll find a wicker basket or picnic hamper in a charity shop.
 Head to the supermarket and take a look at what cardboards boxes they have at the end of the tills.
 If you can find a strong decent sized box you’re sorted.
 Simply cover it in some bright, bold and springtime looking wrapping paper and you’ve got yourself a DIY Easter hamper.
 Tear up some thinner cardboard to fill the bottom of the hamper with, giving it extra support, strength and allowing the products to have some protection from damage.

 It wouldn’t be an Easter hamper without plenty of Easter goodies.
 From chocolate Easter eggs of all shapes and sizes, to cakes and tasty treats, be sure to fill your hamper in style.
 Cadbury’s Creme Eggs, Kit Kat Bunnies, personalised Easter eggs from the likes of Thorntons.
-There are loads of Easter themed sweets around these days, including jelly Easter rabbits rather than jelly babies.
+There are loads of Easter themed sweets around these days, including jelly Easter rabbits rather than jelly babies and there are also eco-friendly Easter treats available.
 Add fantastic Easter goodies so whoever you’re making the hamper for can enjoy Easter with delicious goodies.

 Get The Drinks In